atbijo/atbijo.github.io/lab-guide.md

 The following sections show basic transcription requests, with no optional input or output parameters.

-Download the audio file and store it in your work directory
+Download the audio file and store it in your work directory<br/>
 <https://atbijo.github.io/audio-file.flac/>

 > The VMs cannot play the audio files.
 To listen to them, you can download the file to your local machine from the same GitHub link above.